EBCOR

 Excess Burden Comes Out of Rent (EBCOR) is a concept of deadweight loss, unique in theory with the heterodox Georgist school of political economy.
-The name and acronym for EBCOR were first introduced by Mason Gaffney in 2009, who summarized the concept as being: [The] gains to rent from removing excess burdens [of taxation].
+The name and acronym for EBCOR were first introduced by Mason Gaffney in 2009, who summarized the concept as being, "[The] gains to rent from removing excess burdens [of taxation]."

-Excess burdens from taxation on the production and consumption of wealth (Note: According to Georgist theory, wealth is any material good that is a product of man-made efforts.
+Excess burdens from taxation on the production and consumption of wealth (Note: According to Georgist theory, wealth is any material good that is a product of people's efforts.
 Items that exist in nature without human intervention are classified as land.) cause a reduction in expected rental yields, compared to if there were no such taxes in place.
-EBCOR on its own does not involve the assumption that these economic rents would be taxed themselves.
-Instead, EBCOR implies that such sources of rent (i.e. land value) can be taxed at a rate that does not discourage investments into the production or consumption of wealth.
-EBCOR is a complementary function to ATCOR: All Taxes Come Out of Rent and the Henry George theorem popularized by Joseph Stiglitz.
+EBCOR, on its own, does not involve the assumption that these economic rents would be taxed themselves.
+Instead, EBCOR implies that such sources of rent (i.e., land value) can be taxed at a rate that does not discourage investments into the production or consumption of wealth.
+EBCOR is a complementary function to All Taxes Come Out of Rent (ATCOR)—also developed by Gaffney, and the Henry George theorem (HGT) popularized by Joseph Stiglitz.

 History of theory

 John Locke

-In the third part of his 1691 letter, Some Considerations of the Consequences of the Lowering of Interest and the Raising the Value of Money, John Locke (1632-1704) originates a simple proof of the concept, which Georgists in the 21st century would later label EBCOR:A Tax laid upon Land seems hard to the Landholder, because it is so much Money going visibly out of his Pocket: And therefore as an ease to himself, the Landholder is always forward to lay it upon Commodities.
+In the third part of his 1691 letter, Some Considerations of the Consequences of the Lowering of Interest and the Raising the Value of Money, John Locke (1632–1704) originates a simple proof of the concept, which Georgists in the 21st century would later label EBCOR:A Tax laid upon Land seems hard to the Landholder, because it is so much Money going visibly out of his Pocket: And therefore as an ease to himself, the Landholder is always forward to lay it upon Commodities.
 But if he will throughly consider it, and examine the Effects, he will find he Buys this seeming Ease at a very dear rate: And though he pays not this Tax immediately out ofhis own Purse, yet his Purse will find it by a greater want of Money there at the end of the year, than that comes to, with the lessening of his Rents to boot; which is a settled and lasting evil, that will stick upon him beyond the present Payment.

 The physiocrats

 The 18th century French physiocrats not only believed that all taxes were ultimately defrayed out of rent, but that taxes on production and trade ultimately diminish rental earnings.

 The main argument of the physiocrats was that all taxes on production must ultimately be shifted onto the source of surplus value, which they believed to be agricultural rent, since all labor and capital costs are costs of production.

-François Quesnay (1694-1774) and Anne Robert Jacques Turgot (1727-1781), both leading members of the physiocratic school, believed that because taxes on production diminished returns towards the latter's management, it also therefore ultimately diminished the agricultural surplus from land.
+François Quesnay (1694–1774) and Anne Robert Jacques Turgot (1727–1781), both leading members of the physiocratic school, believed that because taxes on production diminished returns towards the latter's management, it also therefore ultimately diminished the agricultural surplus from land.